Find Affordable College Courses

 Education Levels of Curriculum & Instruction Majors

-During the 2020-2021 academic year, 1,525 students earned their graduate certificate in curriculum and instruction.
+During the most recent year for which data is available, 1,299 people earned their graduate certificate in curriculum & instruction.
 This makes it the 3rd most popular graduate certificate program in the country.

-The following table shows the number of diplomas awarded in curriculum and instruction at each degree level.
+The following table shows the number of diplomas awarded in curriculum & instruction at each degree level.

 Education Level Number of Grads